Information about the American Library Association’s public awareness campaigns

 The I Love My Librarian Award invites library users nationwide to recognize the accomplishments of the exceptional public, school, college, community or university librarians.
-Up to 10 librarians are be selected.
-Each receives a $5,000 cash award, a plaque and a travel stipend to attend the awards ceremony and reception in New York City, hosted by The Carnegie Corporation of New York.
+Up to 10 librarians are selected.
+Each receives a $5,000 cash award, a plaque and a travel stipend to attend the awards ceremony and reception in New York City, hosted by Carnegie Corporation of New York.

 Library Card Sign-up Month

 Thank you to the Incredibles for serving as 2018 Library Card Sign-up Month Honorary Chairs!

 Disney Pixar's superhero family, the Incredibles, teamed up with the ALA to promote the value of a library card in 2018.
 As honorary chairs, the Incredibles reminded families, students and people of all ages that signing up for a library card is a great step toward a truly super lifestyle: libraries offer fun and informative resources to help you pursue your passions and succeed in school.